PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 mosquitto_sub -p 8883 -h <IP-Address> --cafile <Path to the CA file> -t '/PSENrd3/<ID of your Sensor>/positionData'-u <username> -P <password>
 ```
 >[!Tip]
->You will find the 12-digit ID on the back of the sensor (The Mac-adress without colon).
+>You will find the 12-digit ID on the back of the sensor (The Mac-Adress without colon).

 +  Position data should then gradually appear on your shell.